 Payless Car Rental

-- About 40 locations in the US, with dozens more in 20+ countries
+- More than 100 locations in the U.S., with dozens more in 20+ countries

 - Like Europcar, many locations are run on a franchise basis, so the manner in which they are run may vary.
-Additionally, some locations are not located in or near airports (for example, in Pennsylvania, a couple of locations are operated out of Ace Hardware stores).
+Additionally, some locations are not located in or near airports.

 Additionally, there are local companies in many countries around the world that could also offer competitive rates if you know to look for them.
 Try searching on the country name and "car rental" to try to find them.
 A good guidebook will list them too.